-With the continuous changes in technology and policy, the WCTRS had looked for new venues to best serve and inform its international audience; adopting new journals.
-This is particularly important because the agenda of the WCTRS spans all areas of transportation research including public policy, management and technological innovations, urban and regional development, and demand, supply and network.
+With the continuous changes in technology and policy, the WCTRS had looked for new venues to best serve and inform its international audience, adopting new journals.
+This is particularly important because the agenda of the WCTRS spans all areas of transportation research including public policy, management and technological innovations, urban and regional development, and demand, supply, and network.
 Therefore, the WCTRS launched two journals, namely, "Transport Policy Journal" and "Case Studies on Transport Policy Journal".

-Both Journals provide valuable reference for the specialized study of transport policy offering in-depth theoretical analysis and detailed case study description and analysis and providing this way very complete material for decision makers planners and practitioners to undertake transferability of experiences.
-Free on-line subscription to these Journals is granted to WCTRS members (see Chapter 9).
+Both Journals provide valuable reference for the specialized study of transport policy, offering in-depth theoretical analysis and detailed case study description and analysis, and providing this way very complete material for decision makers, planners, and practitioners to undertake transferability of experiences.

-7.1.1Transport Policy Journal
+7.1.1 Transport Policy Journal

-The Journal "Transport Policy" has been adopted as the first Journal of the Society, with the title "Transport Policy, Journal of the World Conference on Transport Research Society", or as abbreviated "Transport Policy, Journal of the WCTRS" (TP).
+The Journal "Transport Policy" has been adopted as the first official Journal of the Society, with the title "Transport Policy, Journal of the World Conference on Transport Research Society", or as abbreviated "Transport Policy, Journal of the WCTRS" (TP).
 The first issue of TP was published in July 1999.